About Us | Chapters | Advertising | Join

-When a therapist leaves an agency or private practice, disagreements often arise, over what should, or shouldn’t be communicated to the therapist’s patients.
-When a therapist is exiting a work setting, there are typical questions posed by employers and employees, such as: Is it appropriate for the therapist to inform his or her patients regarding the existence of the therapist’s new workplace?
-Is it permissible for the employer to prohibit the departing therapist from “taking” some, or all, of his or her patients to the therapist’s new workplace?
-This article discusses important legal and ethical issues which should be considered when attempting to answer such questions.
+When a therapist leaves an agency or a private practice, disagreements often arise over what should or shouldn’t be communicated to the therapist’s patients.
+In these circumstances, common questions posed by employers and employees include: Is it appropriate for the therapist to inform their patients about the therapist’s new workplace?
+Is it permissible for the employer to prohibit the departing therapist from “taking” some, or all, of their patients to the new workplace?
+This article discusses legal and ethical issues that should be considered when attempting to answer such questions.

-In attempting to resolve disputes over patients, therapists and their employers may attempt to resolve the dispute by debating who it is that “owns” the patient.
-This is based upon the presumption that, whomever it is that “owns” the patient, possesses the corresponding authority to define, and/or limit, the treatment options that are made available to that patient.
-Unfortunately, the concept of “ownership,” in this context is misplaced, and it misconstrues patients as if they were a type of property.
-In fact, patients are free to make their own health care decisions and do not “belong” to anyone.
+Therapists and their employers may attempt to resolve disputes over patients by debating who “owns” the patient.
+This is based upon the presumption that whoever “owns” the patient possesses the corresponding authority to define and/or limit the treatment options that are made available to that patient.
+Unfortunately, the concept of “ownership” in this context is misplaced; it misconstrues patients as if they were property when in fact they are free to make their own health care decisions and do not “belong” to anyone.

-Some contractual agreements between employers and therapists include provisions which restrict the actions of the therapist after termination of the employment relationship.
+Some contractual agreements between employers and therapists include provisions that restrict the actions of the therapist after termination of the employment relationship.
 These are called noncompetition clauses, or “covenants not to compete.”
-For example, the agreement may forbid the departing therapist from competing with his or her former employer by stating that the therapist should not provide services to anyone whom the therapist treated while working for the former employer.
-Some contracts may state that the therapist may not offer services within a particular geographic area surrounding his or her former place of employment.
-As a general rule, (with the exception of circumstances involving the sale of ownership interests in corporations, partnerships, or limited liability corporations), non-competition clauses between employers and employees are prohibited and unenforceable in California under section 16600 of the Business and Professions Code.i This section of law provides that: “…every contract by which anyone is restrained from engaging in a lawful profession, trade, or business of any kind is to that extent void.” ii
+For example, the agreement may forbid the departing therapist from competing with their former employer by stating that the therapist cannot provide services to anyone they treated while working for the former employer.
+Some contracts state that the therapist cannot offer services within a particular geographic area surrounding their former place of employment.
+With the exception of circumstances involving the sale of ownership interests in a corporation, partnership, or limited liability corporation, noncompetition clauses between employers and employees are, as a general rule, prohibited and unenforceable in California under section 16600 of the Business and Professions Code.1 This section of law provides that “every contract by which anyone is restrained from engaging in a lawful profession, trade, or business of any kind is to that extent void.”2

-The California Supreme Court has held that the use of non-competition clauses in California is generally forbidden, outside of narrow exceptions which involve the sale or dissolution of corporations, partnerships and limited liability corporations.iii In Raymond Edwards II v.
-Arthur Anderson LLP, the court stated that section 16600 expresses “… a settled legislative policy in favor of open competition and employee mobility,” representing “…an expression of public policy which ensures that every citizen retains the right to pursue any lawful employment and enterprise of his or her choice.”
-In this case, the court was unambiguous in its rejection of non-competition agreements that did not fall under the statutory exceptions described in section 16600.
-While acknowledging that the 9th Circuit (federal appeals court) had approved of non-competition agreements which were “narrowly tailored,” (limited in scope) the court pointed out that no such exceptions exist under California law.6 The California Supreme Court also held that a “non-solicitation” clause in the agreement that prohibited Edwards, an accountant, from performing work for Arthur Andersen’s Los Angeles clients was a violation of section 16600 because it restricted Edwards’ ability to practice his profession.7 Unsurprisingly, California courts have also considered agreements that require an individual to make financial payments to their former employer for engaging in competition to be illegal “restraints of trade,” making them invalid under section 16600.8
+The California Supreme Court has held that the use of noncompetition clauses in California is generally forbidden, outside of narrow exceptions that involve the sale or dissolution of corporations, partnerships, and limited liability corporations.3 In Raymond Edwards II v.
+Arthur Andersen LLP, the court stated that section 16600 expresses “a settled legislative policy in favor of open competition and employee mobility” representing “an expression of public policy which ensures that every citizen retains the right to pursue any lawful employment and enterprise of their choice.”4 In this case, the court was unambiguous in its rejection of noncompetition agreements that do not fall under the statutory exceptions described in section 16600.5 While acknowledging that the Ninth Circuit court of appeals had approved of noncompetition agreements that are “narrowly tailored” (i.e., limited in scope), the court pointed out that no such exceptions exist under California law.6 The California Supreme Court also held that a “non-solicitation” clause in the agreement that prohibited Edwards, an accountant, from performing work for Arthur Andersen’s Los Angeles clients was a violation of section 16600 because it restricted Edwards’ ability to practice his profession.7 Unsurprisingly, California courts have also considered agreements that require an individual to make financial payments to their former employer for engaging in competition to be illegal “restraints of trade,” making them invalid under section 16600.8

 Termination of Treatment